SignalDecomposition/DCSFinalProject/README.md

 an embedded project created using C and Python with Pygame

 ## System
-the MCU side in simple FSM:
+the MCU side on MSP430 of TI in simple FSM:

 ![MCU side](images/MCU_side.png)